 Saving the North Atlantic Right Whale - North AmericaDon't fail our whale

 North Atlantic right whales are on the brink of extinction.
-With fewer than 340 remaining, every whale is vital to the species’ survival.
+With approximately 350 remaining, every whale is vital to the species’ survival.

 Whale migration patterns are changing.
 North Atlantic right whales are now seen—and killed—in areas heavily used by fishing and shipping industries.